sqonk/phext-detach/docs/api/BufferedChannel.md

 ```
 Obtain all values currently residing on the queue (if any).
 If $wait is `TRUE` then this method will block until a new value is received.
 Be aware that in this mode the method will block forever if no further values are queued from other tasks.

 If $wait is given as an integer of 1 or more then it is used as a timeout in seconds.
-In such a case, if nothing is received before the timeout then a value of `NULL` will be returned if nothing is received prior to the expiry.
+In such a case, if nothing is received before the timeout then a value of `NULL` will be returned.

 $wait defaults to `TRUE`.